 GIGN snipers positioned on the surrounding airport buildings’ roofs were ordered to open fire on the remaining terrorists in the cockpit.
-The firefight continued for several minutes, and suddenly the shooting stopped, and over the radio, the pilot told that all the terrorists were dead.
+The firefight continued for several minutes, and suddenly the shooting stopped, and over the radio, the pilot said that all the terrorists were dead.
 The two remaining hostages were evacuated from the aircraft.
 Amazingly they were both unarmed, even though the cockpit was full of bullet holes.

 Further investigation of the incident led the investigator to conclude that the terrorists had planned to detonate the aircraft over the Eiffel Tower.
 That claim comes from the former leader of the militant group.
 They never again attempted this plot.

 |Passengers:||224 (including four hijackers)|